Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems

-This inductive ability is enabled through Graph neural networks~\cite{scarselli2008graph} due to their inherent topology-aware setting, which allows the learned system to naturally generalize.} Although the idea of graph-based modeling have been suggested for physical systems~\cite{cranmer2020discovering,greydanus2019hamiltonian}, the inductive biases induced due to different graph structures and their consequences on the dynamics \rev{remain poorly explored}.
-Here, we carefully examine different inductive biases that can be encoded in a \node{} to model physical systems as follows. \begin{enumerate} \item {\bf Topology-aware modeling}, where the physical system is modeled using a graph-based \node{} (\gnode). \item{\bf Decoupling the dynamics and constraints}, where the equation of motion of the \gnode{} is decoupled into the individual terms such as forces, Coriolis-like term and explicit constraints. \item{\bf Decoupling the internal and body forces}, where the internal forces due to the interaction among particles are decoupled from the forces due to external fields. \item{\bf Newton's third law}, where the forces of interacting particles are enforced to be equal and opposite.
+This inductive ability is enabled through Graph neural networks~\cite{scarselli2008graph} due to their inherent topology-aware setting, which allows the learned system to naturally generalize.
+Although the idea of graph-based modeling has been suggested for physical systems~\cite{cranmer2020discovering,greydanus2019hamiltonian}, the inductive biases induced due to different graph structures and their consequences on the dynamics remain poorly explored. \rev{In this context, there are a few recent works that aim to develop better representations of physical systems through equivariant graph neural networks~\cite{satorras2021n,han2022learning,huang2021equivariant}.
+However, the present work focuses on the inductive biases for physical systems rather than focusing on better representation learning.
+Some of the proposed inductive biases may also be a natural consequence of forcing equivariance.
+For example, enforcing invariance to the Lagrangian w.r.t. space translation and rotation also enforces Newton's third law, which we achieve through an inductive bias (\S~\ref{sec:ind_bias}).
+In the context of generalizability to unseen systems, there exists work on \textit{few-shot} based on \textit{meta-learning}~\cite{metahamiltonian}.
+Meta-learning assumes the availability of a limited amount of training data to adapt to an unseen system (task).
+This is different from our objective where we perform zero-shot generalizability, i.e., inference on an unseen system without any further training.} To summarize, our key contributions are as follows: \begin{enumerate} \item {\bf Topology-aware modeling}, where the physical system is modeled using a graph-based \node{} (\gnode), \rev{enabling zero-shot generalizability to unseen system sizes}. \item{\bf Decoupling the dynamics and constraints}, where the equation of motion of the \gnode{} is decoupled into individual terms such as forces, Coriolis-like terms, and explicit constraints. \item{\bf Decoupling the internal and body forces}, where the internal forces due to the interaction among particles are decoupled from the forces due to external fields. \item{\bf Newton's third law}, where the forces of interacting particles are enforced to be equal and opposite.